Studying at the University of Verona

 Didactic methods

-The lectures aim at the transmission of the basic notions and the illustration of the underlying logic, as well as the identification of protected interests.
+The frontal lessons aim to transmit the basic notions and illustrate the logic underlying them, as well as to identify the protected interests.
 In order to facilitate the identification of the operational implications of the rules studied, frequent use will be made of the case study method and the examination of jurisprudential precedents.
+Teaching support methods: supplementary and support teaching materials will be uploaded to the teaching Moodle platform.
+Male and female students are however invited to contact the teacher via email or during office hours.
+Students who find themselves in the position of having to make up for missed lessons must contact the teacher.

 Learning assessment procedures